LIVE SESSION

 Challenges in time to completion calculation

-Challenges are part of any project, but creating a robust framework to calculate the estimated time to completion greatly enhances your chance of success.
-There are several challenges to watch for when you begin time to completion calculations in your organization:
+Every project comes with its own set of challenges, but creating a framework to calculate the estimated time to completion greatly enhances your chance of success.
+Just be on the lookout for these common challenges:

 Employee issues